whitneyburton/portfolios/students/1606-back/susi-irwin/20170112-susi-irwin-m4.markdown

 * From MaryJane Valade - "I couldn't be more proud of Susi for her perseverance to finish the program even though she already scored a job.
 She is driven to succeed for herself and her family.
 Her enthusiasm seems to rub off on those around her and she has become a great friend.
 I wish we could have done a project together, combining our FE and BE skills."

+* From Raphael Barbo - "Susi is one of the most resilient and self-motivated people I have had the opportunity to work with.
+Her dedication throughout her time at Turing has been nothing short of remarkable, and it has paid off big time.
+Susi has certainly become a great software developer, and I am glad to have been able to share this journey with her."

 ### Being a Community Member and Playing a Part

 Try Turing - I have participated in two Try Turing Panels and have really enjoyed sharing my story with potential students.
 I enjoy talking about my school and my community.
 It is an amazing feeling to have someone walk up to me the first week of the module and tell me that I was part of their decision to apply to Turing.
 It gives me goosebumps to think that I might have had a part in helping someone else make this huge decision to change their life.